andreaswittmann/project-bot/README.md

 ## License

-This project is for personal use.
+This project is open-source under the MIT License.
 Please respect FreelancerMap.de's terms of service when using this tool.

 ## Support